Procedures

 The high-level procedure to install and configure a Palo Alto Network Firewall with an nShield HSM is as follows:

-1. Set up the HSM and the Security World.
+1. Set up the HSM and the security world.

 2. Configure the Firewall to authenticate with the HSM(s).